 With the mail-order service, you may purchase up to a 90-day supply of prescription medication.
 If you take maintenance medication for a chronic or long-term condition - such as diabetes, arthritis, heart condition or high blood pressure - this service is ideal for you.
 CVS Caremark Mail Service Pharmacy can ship your mail-order prescription to any of the 50 states or to any U.S. territory.
+Effective February 23, 2023, Oklahoma residents are not eligible for the Mail-Order Service program due to changes in Oklahoma state law.
 Please note that federal law prohibits CVS Caremark Mail Service Pharmacy from shipping your order to a foreign country.